gluster/gluster-health-report/README.md

                                 error=e[1]))

-To understand the plugin implementation, let us walk through line by line
+To understand the report implementation, let us walk through line by line

-Import logging library to use logging in your report/plugin.
+Import logging library to use logging in your report.
 Note:
 Logging setup stuff is already taken care by the framework itself.

     import logging